The Pros and Cons of Headless & Hybrid CMS

 While headless CMS is popular for many reasons, it might not be the solution for every business.

-- More Labor intensive: The flexibility that makes headless cms great can also be a disadvantage for some businesses.
-A front-end developer is needed to design your platforms across the different channels you will be using.
-For small businesses, headless might not make sense.
+- More Complex and need for developers: The flexibility that makes headless cms great can also be a disadvantage for some businesses.
+As front-end developers are needed to design the user experience for each content across the multiple channels you will be using.
+For medium-size enterprises, headless might not make sense as it would require a dedicated team developer to create and maintain the front end for each channel.
 Headless makes more sense for more complex business.

-- No preview for Marketers: A pure headless CMS lacks the option to preview the content you are creating.
-This is a big turn off for most, if not all marketers.
+- No WYSIWYG for content creators: A pure headless CMS lacks the option to preview the content you are creating.
+This is a big turn off for most, if not all content creators.
 Not having that presentation layer means going in blind when it comes to publishing content.
 This is one of the major issues with pure headless.

 What is a Hybrid CMS?

-A hybrid CMS is a headless CMS with back-end customization.
+What hybrid CMS brings to the table is being able to put back the content creators, marketers and developers on an equal playing field, giving them all the tools they need to do their jobs independently.
 You can add preview options to your content, you can integrate 3rd party services for extra features and you can create a marketers/ content editor user-friendly environment.

 With hybrid CMS, developers and marketers are finally on the same page.
 The freedom and flexibility of headless is also translated into an easy to use, editable and versatile platform that supports scaling content management across multiple brands, languages, and countries.